 Internal scoping by an interdisciplinary team identified issues of concern to be analyzed.
-Public comments on the various components of wild horse management on public lands in the Salt Wells Creek and Adobe Town HMAs have been received throughout the last several years.
-On February 19, 2010, the BLM issued a scoping letter for this proposed wild horse gather.
-In excess of 7,000 comment letters/emails were received from individuals, organizations, and agencies following the issuance of the Adobe Town and Salt Wells Creek HMA Complex -Wild Horse Gather Plan Scoping Letter addressing the proposed action.
+Public comments on the various components of wild horse management on public lands in the White Mountain and Little Colorado HMAs have been received throughout the last several years.
+On April 9, 2010, the BLM issued a scoping letter for this proposed wild horse gather.
+In excess of 2,000 comment letters/emails were received from individuals, organizations, and agencies following the issuance of the White Mountain and Little Colorado HMAs, Wild Horse Gather Plan Scoping Letter addressing the proposed action.
 These comments represented a range of views of opinion and interpretation of selected pieces of data.
-The majority of these approximately 7,000 letters or emails were one of two form letters.
-All comment letters were reviewed and considered and resulted in approximately 5 unique substantive comments (see Appendix I, Summary of Scoping Comments).
-All the substantive comments have been considered in the development of the EA.
-A draft of this EA, unsigned Finding of No Significant Impact (FONSI), and unsigned Decision Record were posted for a 30-day public review period on July 16, 2010 and BLM received approximately 3,000 additional comments.
-A summary of the comments has been added to Appendix I and incorporated into the EA as appropriate.
+The majority of these approximately 2,000 letters or emails were submitted as a form letter.
+All comment letters were reviewed and considered and resulted in approximately 15 unique substantive comments (see Appendix I, Summary of Scoping Comments).
+All the substantive comments will be considered in the development of the EA.